-Lemon Scallion Crab Cakes are a delicious Pacific Northwest style crab cake made with fresh or canned crab, panko breadcrumbs and lots of lemon and herbs.
+Pan Fried Crab Cakes with Lemon and Scallions are a Pacific Northwest style crab cake made with fresh or canned crab, panko breadcrumbs and lots of lemon and herbs.
+A delicious pan fried crab cake appetizer or main dish that easily be prepped ahead of time and served in minutes.

 Crab cakes with canned crab